data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 This is the main site for the 2024 AI4PH Summer Institute Data Challenge.

 ## Project background
 Material and social deprivation are critical issues affecting urban populations worldwide.
-These forms of deprivation manifest as inadequate access to essential resources, such as income, housing, healthcare, education, and social services, leading to significant disparities in quality of life.
+These forms of deprivation refer to inadequate access to essential resources, such as income, housing, healthcare, education, and social services, leading to significant disparities in quality of life.
 Traditional methods of assessing deprivation rely heavily on socio-economic surveys and administrative data, which can be resource-intensive and may not provide a real-time or comprehensive view of urban environments.

 Recent advances in computer vision and deep learning offer new opportunities to analyze urban environments using street-level imagery.
 Street-level images provide a rich visual context that can capture subtle indicators of deprivation, such as the condition of buildings, presence of litter, and availability of community services.
 By leveraging these visual cues, it is possible to develop automated systems that can assess material and social deprivation more efficiently and accurately.